-So, in 1986, Shōtarō Ishinomori — the creator of Kamen Rider and Cyborg 009 — began work on something called the “Manga Primer to Japanese Economics,” which was sort of like the diagrammatic educational comics you see in bookstores today, except Ishinomori also seems to have used the commission to throw his hat in the ring of salaryman intrigue drama, resulting in a book full of shadows over faces and half-naked ladies and urban riots and squabbling factions and missiles blowing up oil rigs and a corpse in the Thames and sexy juxtapositions of banking facts with *personal* transactions (above) and omniscient captions reading saying things like JUDGING FROM THE QUALITY OF HIS SUIT, HE WAS A MAN OF WEALTH and also a climactic, inspiring speech about pencils, and then in 1988 the University of California Press commissioned a translated edition of the first volume and somehow it’s still in print and a bought a used copy for $4.50 last week, and my life is just better.
+So, in 1986, Shōtarō Ishinomori -- the creator of Kamen Rider and Cyborg 009 -- began work on something called the "Manga Primer to Japanese Economics," which was sort of like the diagrammatic educational comics you see in bookstores today, except Ishinomori also seems to have used the commission to throw his hat in the ring of salaryman intrigue drama, resulting in a book full of shadows over faces and half-naked ladies and urban riots and squabbling factions and missiles blowing up oil rigs and a corpse in the Thames and sexy juxtapositions of banking facts with *personal* transactions (above) and omniscient captions saying things like JUDGING FROM THE QUALITY OF HIS SUIT, HE WAS A MAN OF WEALTH and also a climactic, inspiring speech about pencils, and then in 1988 the University of California Press commissioned a translated edition of the first volume and somehow it's still in print and I bought a used copy for $4.50 last week, and my life is just better.

 PLEASE NOTE: What follows is not a series of capsule reviews but an annotated selection of items listed by Diamond Comic Distributors for release to comic book retailers in North America on the particular Wednesday identified in the column title above.
 Be aware that some of these comics may be published by Fantagraphics Books, the entity which also administers the posting of this column.
 Not every listed item will necessarily arrive at every comic book retailer, in that some items may be delayed and ordered quantities will vary.
 I have in all likelihood not read any of the comics listed below, in that they are not yet released as of the writing of this column, nor will I necessarily read or purchase every item identified; THIS WEEK IN COMICS! reflects only what I find to be potentially interesting.